Travel by Van in this Epic Colorado Road Trip featuring Mountains, Dunes, and Canyons

 What to do

 Hiking – There are so many trails around the region – but I hiked the Vallecito Creek Trail.
 It’s a 12.7-mile out-and-back moderate trail featuring bridges and a waterfall.
 I only went 5 miles out and back due to pending thunderstorms, but it exceeded my expectations the entire time.
-The rolling trail follows Vallecito creek full of little waterfalls and perfectly crystal clear.
+The rolling trail follows Vallecito Creek, which is full of little waterfalls and perfectly crystal clear.
 You’ll wind through woods, up on cliffs, and down to the river.
 Be ready for some really cold water if you put your feet in like I did – but it was perfect for a short break!
 See the Vallecito Creek Trail map and more information at All Trails.

 Food/Drink

-Absolute Bakery – Stop at Absolute Bakery in Mancos for a delicious cinnamon roll, or pastry of your liking!
+Absolute Bakery – Stop at Absolute Bakery in Mancos for a delicious cinnamon roll or pastry of your liking!
 I sat outside on a bench and watched the little town come to life in the morning while eating my cinnamon roll.
 I savored the ooooey, gooey middle of the roll where all of the delicious butter and cinnamon reside and thought about how this winter I really needed to work on perfecting my cinnamon roll recipe!
-It was a wonderful opportunity to slow down and soak up this small, cute town; and I tried to not think about the calories I was consuming!
+It was a wonderful opportunity to slow down and soak up this small, cute town, and I tried not to think about the calories I was consuming!

 Day 5 – Lemon Lake to Silverton – Farms and Mountain Passes

-I had a leisurely breakfast and enjoyed writing by the river not in a hurry to get anywhere.
+I had a leisurely breakfast and enjoyed writing by the river, not in a hurry to get anywhere.
 Isn’t that what Van-Cations should be anyway?
 I drove back to Durango and headed north towards Silverton.
-Based on a tip from the Durango Welcome Center I had a small breakfast so I could stop and enjoy a big lunch at James Ranch, a must-stop restaurant/grille and market just outside of Durango.
+Based on a tip from the Durango Welcome Center, I had a small breakfast so I could stop and enjoy a big lunch at James Ranch, a must-stop restaurant/grille and market just outside of Durango.

-This is a real farm-to-table experience and it’s a lovely place to sit outside and enjoy the view of the Animas River Valley in all of its green glory!
+This is a real farm-to-table experience, and it’s a lovely place to sit outside and enjoy the view of the Animas River Valley in all of its green glory!
 They also have a market where they sell meat, cheese, and other fresh goods from the farm.
 I picked up some sausage and a cookie for my next camp meal!

 I went down the hairpin turns into the colorful old town of Silverton to take a look around before the sun went down.
 The views coming into Silverton are epic, in fact, it’s hard to keep your eyes on the road when there’s so much to see!